fblcak/fblcak-s-cuisine/README.md

 **Live preview: [click me](https://fblcak.github.io/fblcak-s-cuisine/)**

 A `HTML, CSS` Project.
 Made with ♥ .
 There will be 4 pages in the website (HomePage, MenuPage,ContactPage, AboutPage).
-In this project we gonna learn how we can create a website using simple `HTML, CSS`.
-The main purpose of the project is to get more used to with HTML, CSS.
+In this project we gonna learn how we can create a website using simple `HTML, CSS & Boostrap`.
+The main purpose of the project is to get more used to with HTML, CSS & Boostrap.

 ## What we are going to learn

-- HTML, CSS
+- HTML, CSS & Bootsrap

 ## Starter files